ATTENTION

 Fasting is going without food for a set amount of time.
 Fasting is used as a weight loss strategy because it forces the body to burn fat stored as energy.
 While to some extent this is true, there are possible drawbacks to fasting, including the loss of muscle, nutritional deficits, and slowed metabolism.
 Also, the fat lost during the fast is frequently regained once broken.
 It's critical to concentrate on a balanced diet and consistent exercise to lose weight in a lasting way.

-doing activities that target those parts, like crunches for your tummy or leg lifts for your thighs.
+Many individuals think they can get rid of fat in particular parts of their bodies by doing activities that target those parts, like crunches for your tummy or leg lifts for your thighs.
 Yet the "spot reduction" fallacy dispels this notion.
 Fat loss happens all over the body and cannot be concentrated in any one place.

 It's critical to comprehend the science of fat loss and why spot reduction is a fiction.
 Adipose tissue, made up of fat cells known as adipocytes, is where the body stores fat.
 Adipose tissue is broken down, and stored fat is released as free fatty acids into the circulation when the body requires energy.